Aayush-Chourasiya/Sample_Superstore_Power_BI_Project/README.md

 ![Screenshot 2023-08-07 130123](https://github.com/ankitpal154/Power_BI_project/assets/139064260/c8345c22-5a28-410d-aaaf-36840130ab0f)
 # Coclusion
-- Highest sales were done in New York followed by Los Angeles.
+The highest sales were done in New York followed by Los Angeles.
 - In the western Region maximum sales were done.
 - Maximum Profit was made by Technology and Furniture.